UKPLab/thesis2018-tk_mtl_sequence_tagging/README.md

 ## Using this software

-Please cite the thesis when using this software:
+Please cite the thesis and the accompanying paper when using this software:

 ```
 @mastersthesis{Kahse:2018,